sammyd/iOS8-day-by-day-book/manuscript/appendix.md

 - [shinobicontrols.com/iOS8DayByDay](http://shinobicontrols.com/iOS8DayByDay).
 The
 original blog post series from which this book was born.
 - [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
-__iOS8 Day-by-Day Source Code__ is all hosted on Github, so you can clone, download and fork it.
+__iOS 8 Day-by-Day Source Code__ is all hosted on Github, so you can clone, download and fork it.
 Give it a go, and feel free to send across pull requests.
 - [developer.apple.com/devcenter/ios](https://developer.apple.com/devcenter/ios/index.action).
 __Apple Documentation__ is the canonical place to go to find out about all the